tinio/armstrong/README.rst

         calling out specifically.

         *Integration with VisualSearch*
-            Wells now have a much better UI thanks `VisualSearch`_.
+            Wells now have a much better UI thanks to `VisualSearch`_.
 This new UI allows you to quickly search through all of your models when attaching a new ``Node`` to a ``Well``.